nathan-lioe/SkinScan/README.md

 ## Welcome, to SkinScan

 SkinScan is a user-friendly web application that empowers you to take control of your skin health.
 Simply snap a photo of any skin concern, and our advanced AI model will analyze the image and classify potential issues.
-SkinSkan can classify any of the following skin diseases.
+SkinScan can classify any of the following skin diseases.

 - Actinic Keratosis (AKIEC)
 - Basal Cell Carcinoma (BCC)